 This is an overview of the evidence that is more fully

-discussed in the main document.
+discussed in the full document.

 Great Gulf – The book of Daniel claims that the visions recorded in the book were given by God to a person named Daniel who lived in the sixth century BC, disclosing God’s knowledge of the future.
 Critical scholars (liberals) believe: